Worth a browse

 Here’s a few of our favourite haunts…

 Drive time: 5 mins

 Just three miles from Dormy House, off the A44, Lapstone is a little department store with a big difference.
-It’s housed in a picturesque barn in the middle of a vast field, and it stocks a very select range of gifts, furniture and clothes.
+It’s housed in a picturesque barn in the middle of a vast field, and it stocks a select range of gifts, furniture and fashion.

-Only a half-hour drive from Dormy House, Cheltenham is our favourite shopping destination.
+Just half an hour from Dormy House, Cheltenham is probably the Cotswolds’ top destination for a raid on the bank account.
 For elegant shopping in whitewashed Regency splendour, head to Montpellier at the top of town.
-Here and along The Promenade, stylish boutiques are interspersed with continental-style pavement cafés.
+Here and along the Promenade, stylish boutiques are interspersed with Continental-style pavement cafés.

 The Cotswolds capital of artfully distressed furniture and covetable bric-à-brac, Tetbury’s shopping scene can be dangerously addictive.
 The Prince of Wales picked it to host his Highgrove Shop, giving the pretty market town a touch of royal sparkle.
 Here you can pick up organic foods from Duchy Home Farm and a broad assortment of craft pieces, homewares and clothing made by local artisans.